jckuester/awsweeper/README.md

 ## Filter resources for deletion

-Resources to be deleted are filtered by a yaml configuration (see [test.yml](test.integration/test.yml)).
+Resources to be deleted are filtered by a yaml configuration.
 To learn how, have a look at the following example:

     aws_security_group:
     aws_instance: